adambonneruk/unique/README.md

 >__Note:__ A Version 4 UUID is the default, safe and extremely random output of this tool.

 ### ...and what is a ULID?
 Unique Lexicographically Sortable Identifiers (ULIDs) are; like UUIDs, 128-bit random numbers used to to universally identify data items.
-With the added benefits of being shorter (26 character Base32-encoded string), sortable (lexigraphically and monotonic) and case insensitive.
+With the added benefits of being shorter (26 character Base32-encoded string), sortable (lexicographically and monotonic) and case insensitive.

 ## Further Reading:
 * [Base64](https://en.wikipedia.org/wiki/Base64)